-Your choice of colours says a lot about you and your brand.
-When you see a colour, your brain makes a link to associations you already have with those colours.
-Colour acts as a signal for specific associations and meanings.
+Your choice of colours says a lot about your brand.
+Colours spark associations in your customer’s brain.
+They act as a signal for specific meanings.

-You can use these associations as a short-cut to link your brand to what those colours represent for your customers.
+You can use these as a shortcut to link your brand to what those colours mean for customers.

 Want to make your brand look natural and healthy?
 Choose a green colour palette.
 Want to make your brand look calm and trustworthy?
 Choose a blue colour palette.